 Regulatory Changes

 Regulatory changes also drive obsolescence.
 Environmental regulations, such as the Restriction of Hazardous Substances (RoHS) directive, impose strict standards on the materials and chemicals used in electronic components.
-Components that do not comply with new regulations are quickly rendered obsolete.
+Components that do not comply with new regulations cannot be sold, so production ceases.

 Supplier Decisions